-- (c) In collaboration with Sanofi prior to July 2022.
+(c) In collaboration with Sanofi prior to July 2022.
 Effective July 2022, the Company is solely responsible for the development, commercialization, and manufacturing of Libtayo.
-Refer to "Collaboration, License, and Other Agreements" section below for further details. - (d) The Company is solely responsible for the development and commercialization of Praluent in the United States, and Sanofi is solely responsible for the development and commercialization of Praluent outside of the United States. - (e) A checkmark in this column indicates that the product has received marketing approval in at least one country outside of the United States, European Union ("EU"), or Japan. - (f) Known as REGEN-COV in the United States and RonapreveTM in other countries. - (g) The Company is solely responsible for the development and commercialization of Evkeeza in the United States and Ultragenyx is responsible for the development and commercialization of Evkeeza outside of the United States. - (h) Kiniksa is solely responsible for the development and commercialization of ARCALYST. - (i) Sanofi is solely responsible for the development and commercialization of ZALTRAP.
+Refer to "Collaboration, License, and Other Agreements" section below for further details.

+- (d) The Company is solely responsible for the development and commercialization of Praluent in the United States and Sanofi is responsible for the development and commercialization of Praluent outside of the United States. - (e) In collaboration with Roche.
+Product is known as REGEN-COV in the United States and RonapreveTM in other countries. - (f) The Company is solely responsible for the development and commercialization of Evkeeza in the United States and Ultragenyx is responsible for the development and commercialization of Evkeeza outside of the United States. - $^{(g)}$ Kiniksa is solely responsible for the development and commercialization of ARCALYST. - (h) Sanofi is solely responsible for the development and commercialization of ZALTRAP.